kolyat/schoolmate/README.md

 ### Requirements

-- Python 3.4 or higher<br>
+- Python 3.4 or higher
-  _Note_: scripts for automated testing of API do not support Python 3.4,
-          use version 3.5 or higher
 - Database management system:
     - SQLite (not recommended)
     - PostgreSQL 9.6 or higher